chrisxfire/chrisxfire.github.io/content/notes/_net/types/reference-types/delegates/events.md

 The class that sends (*raises*) an event is the *publisher*; the class that receives (*handles*) the event is the *subscriber*.
 When an event has many subscribers, the event handlers are invoked synchronously when the event is raised.

-# Subscribe to Events via Visual Studio
+# subscribe to events via visual studio
 1.  **Design view** > right-click form/control for which you want an event handler > **Properties** > **Events** icon
 2. Double-click the event you want to create, such as Load.
 3. This is the auto-generated *event handler* that is invoked when the event is raised: